codefoster/codefoster.com/source/_posts/q.md

 But I subsequently decided to combine the selection of single elements and multiple elements.
 The logic dictates that if multiple results are found, then they are all returned, but if just one is found then that one is returned.
 Furthermore, you can see that I am turning the NodeList result that comes back in the case of multiple results into a standard JavaScript array using a slice.
 This way I can use array methods like .map, .filter, etc.

-It accepts a context which if it's omitted will default to the _document_ object.
+It accepts a context which if it&#39;s omitted will default to the _document_ object.
 If provided, however, then the selection is done below the DOM element specified.
 Therefore this...

 ``` js
 var allDivs = q("div");